mcrosson/accessible.tips/content/faq/navigation.md

 {{< end_section >}}

+## Anecdotes

+The `Anecdotes` section is where we catalog indidual accounts of living with disability.
+These pages can be triggering and carry a warning at the top of the page so you know the page includes an individual's experiences.

+Please note: This section is searchable but kept independent of the main knowledge base to prevent polluting the main knowlege base content.

+{{< end_section >}}

 ## FAQ

 The `FAQ` section is where we answer some common questions.
 These are informational pages about the site itself and information on how to contribute if desired.